bcgov/OCWA/README.md

 [README](/frontend/README.md)
 The front end is written using ReactJs.
 It implements the apis.

+## Helm
+There is a helm chart in this top level.
+It deploys all of OCWA in one convenient package.
+For both below helm commands make a copy of values.yaml within the helm/ocwa directory and modify it to contain the values specific for your deployment.

+### Helm install (Kubernetes)
+helm dep up ./helm/ocwa
+helm install --name ocwa --namespace ocwa ./helm/ocwa -f ./helm/ocwa/config.yaml

+### Helm update (Kubernetes)
+helm dep up ./helm/ocwa
+helm upgrade --name ocwa ./helm/ocwa  -f ./helm/ocwa/config.yaml

 ## Contributing
 If you update apis that changes the signature at all, it is required to be under a new release (ie /v2 instead of /v1).
 The APIs are written specifically to make this easy.
 You must pass the travis ci builds to be able to submit a pull request that is pullable.